 The Watch Nativity was one of the featured shows that I actually saw on broadcast; more times than I can realistically estimate in fact, as not only was it shown to us several times in school, we would always make a point of watching it at home, primarily to laugh at the ‘there must be room!’ technical blunder and to proffer the blandest item available in the front room – more often than not Thin Arrowroot biscuits – to each other whilst singing “gold for a king/ frankincense fair/for the baby, I shall bring myrrh”.
-Given that it was still being shown into the early nineties, that’s quite a lot of times that I will have seen it, and in some ways it still doesn’t feel properly ‘Christmassy’ now without it; as you can hear me elaborating on in Ben Baker’s Christmas Box here.
-Judging from the response to this, a lot of you feel the same way,
+Given that it was still being shown into the early nineties, that’s quite a lot of times that I will have seen it, and in some ways it still doesn’t feel properly ‘Christmassy’ now without it; something you can hear me elaborating on in a chat about the Watch Nativity in Ben Baker’s Christmas Box here.
+Judging from the response to this, a lot of you feel the same way.

 Watching television in school was a week-brightening treat at any time of the year, but especially so in the run-up to Christmas.
-While in those days the gap between the first week of September and the last week of December could seem to stretch on into infinity, whenever the Schools’ TV shows went into their frequently repeated festive modules, you at least knew that it was now only a matter of weeks until you were able to spend your mornings watching The Red Hand Gang and finding that all of the Matchmakers had been eaten before you’d even got near them; and – more importantly – not having to go to school.
+While in those days the gap between the first week of September and the last week of December could seem to stretch on into infinity, whenever the Schools’ Television shows went into their frequently repeated festive modules, you at least knew that it was now only a matter of weeks until you were able to spend your mornings watching The Red Hand Gang and finding that all of the Matchmakers had been eaten before you’d even got near them; and – more importantly – not having to go to school.